ckeditor/ckeditor4/README.md

 This repository contains the following branches:

   - **`master`** &ndash; Development of the upcoming minor release.
-  - **`major`** &ndash; Development of the upcoming major release.
   - **`stable`** &ndash; Latest stable release tag point (non-beta).
   - **`latest`** &ndash; Latest release tag point (including betas).
   - **`release/A.B.x`** (e.g. `4.0.x`, `4.1.x`) &ndash; Release freeze, tests and tagging.
 Hotfixing.

-Note that both `master` and `major` are under heavy development.
-Their code did not pass the release testing phase, though, so it may be unstable.
+Note that the `master` branch is under heavy development.
+Its code did not pass the release testing phase, though, so it may be unstable.

 Additionally, all releases have their respective tags in the following form: `4.4.0`, `4.4.1`, etc.